tsackton/taelgar/Worldbuilding/Background/History of Taelgar/Age of Creation.md

 ---
-tags: [status/check/tim, background]
+tags: [status/needswork/shared, background]
 ---

-%% NEEDS CLEANUP %%
+%% Needs significant cleanup based on Discord and internal notes %%

 ## The Age of Creation